aliameer/microfrontend-patterns/README.md

 [Bootstrap](https://getbootstrap.com/) only.
 This led to the following implementations,

 1. Baseline (simplified) monolithic application.
-2. Single Page Application (SPA) of the baseline monolithic application implemented using [ReactJS](https://reactjs.org/).
+2. Single Page Application (SPA) version of the baseline monolithic application implemented using [ReactJS](https://reactjs.org/).
 3. The baseline monolithic application implemented using each of (7 out of 9) microfrontend patterns.